Competitive Sports

 2) Become a Booster and/or Donate All families involved in competitive sports are strongly encouraged to become a Booster.
 If you already joined, but have the means to donate more, please do!

 The 210 League Team schedule is subject to change.
-We try to keep the Boosters calendar updated, and updates are communicated through the daily bulletin announcements (encourage your child to listen) and flyers posted around school.
-The daily student bulletin is also posted online.
-Students with questions can also see the Athletic Director.
+We keep the Boosters calendar updated as much as possible, although game schedule changes can sometimes be last-minute.
+Updates are communicated directly to students at school.
 Parents can stay up-to- date by reading school communications and subscribing to the Athletic Booster Club newsletter.

-The Booster club pays for uniforms for our competitive teams.
-Athletes must return their washed uniforms to their coach or PE teacher at the end of the season.
-Lost or damaged uniforms will incur a replacement fee of $35.
+The Booster club pays for uniforms and equipment for our competitive teams.
+Athletes must return their washed uniforms and other personal equipment such as helmets to their PE teacher at the end of the season.
+Lost or damaged uniforms or equipment will incur a replacement fee of $35.

 The 210 League does not regulate which grades are allowed to compete on Varsity and JV teams.
 Each school decides their policy.
+At SPMS, for most sports, the JV team is for 7th graders and the varsity team is for 8th graders.
+The only exception is for sports where the 210 League only supports one varsity team (soccer and boys volleyball).
 Some schools, like La Canada and Oak Ave, follow the same model as SPMS.
-Others allow all students, including 6th graders, to try out for Varsity or JV.
-We recognize that there are pros and cons to both models, but feel that ours provides the best possible experience for as many students as possible each year as they approach high school.
+Other schools allow all students, including 6th graders, to try out for varsity or JV.
+We recognize that there are pros and cons to both models, but feel that our method provides the best possible experience for as many students as possible each year as they approach high school.
 Cross Country and Track & Field, which accommodate larger teams, are open to 6th graders.

 How Middle School Sports Are Funded & Run